These Old Cookbooks

 • salt and pepper, to taste

-• 1 package Hawaiian Sweet Rolls, 12 counts
+• 1 package Hawaiian Sweet Rolls, 12 count

 • 2 cups shredded Mozzarella or Swiss cheese